What students say about this class

 Shena, Medicine Doll online group

 I don't think that there is anything that you wouldn't want to keep.
-I think that each aspect serves a specific need and one of the joys was the diversity of mediums of expression.Even having tools within tools, like alternate hand dialog.
+Each aspect serves a specific need and one of the joys was the diversity of mediums of expression.Even having tools within tools, like alternate hand dialog.
 And, it was also of great benefit to have the voice of a facilitator to enter the process from time to time--especially when we needed to take some time out from overload.

 Robyn wrote this feedback about her Medicine Doll experience.
 When asked what she learned she said: